Semi-Rugged vs. Fully Rugged vs. Ultra-Rugged: What's the Difference?

 Any program or application that requires durability and powerful performance can benefit from the introduction of a rugged computer or device.
-Not to mention, the possibilities are endless, especially with the advent of edge computing.
+Not to mention, the possibilities are seemingly endless, especially with the advent of edge computing.

-One example of a rugged device in use is a processor board installed on a United States Air Force fighter jet.
+One example of a rugged device in use is a ruggedized processor board installed on a United States Air Force fighter jet.

-In 2009, the Air Force needed a customized processor board for use in the heads-up display (HUD) of one its fighter jets.
+In 2009, the Air Force needed a customized processor board for use in the heads-up display (HUD) of one of its fighter jets.
 The board had to be able to withstand hot temperatures on the tarmac and cold temperatures at high altitudes.